davidlira19/Automated-Builds-CI-CD/docs/README.md

 - Have history of builds and releases in order to investigate issues
 - Save time and money - because of the reasons listed above.

-We can find different types of automation softwares for different code languages that can be applied on Github Actions (what we will talk about later), there are some examples:
+We can find different types of automation softwares for different code languages that can be applied on Github Actions (what we will talk about later), there are all the avaible ones for each automated build task:

-For Continous Deployment:
+#### For Continous Deployment:

 <p align="center">
   <img src="images/continous_deployment_examples.PNG">
 </p>

-For Continous Integration:
+#### For Continous Integration:

 <p align="center">
   <img src="images/continous_integration_examples1.PNG">